Murk-P3nkv/iPhone5_Downgrade_iOS6/README.md

-# Custom iOS 6.1.4 IPSW for iPhone 5,2 (A6) Without SHSH

 > **Disclaimer:**
 > This guide is experimental and intended for educational purposes only.
 Modifying and flashing custom firmware may brick your device.
 Use at your own risk.